 The Cape Breton University (CBU) is currently has an opening for a tenured faculty position at the rank of Assistant Professor in business history, with a focus on the broad history of capitalism.
 The search committee will rank very highly candidates who demonstrate flexibility and range in their secondary area of

 Author Archives: mbhm1

 The CBHA/ACHA has published its newest book review.
-Matthew Bellamy of Carleton University reviews the book When Wheat Was King: The Rise and Fall of the Canadian-UK Grain Trade by André Magnan.
+Graham Taylor of the Trent University reviews the book Give and Take: The Citizen Taxpayer and the Rise of Canadian Democracy by Shirley Tillotson.
 Read the book review HERE.